jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 lsblk
 ```

 For example, mine is `sda` (and the underlying `sda1` partition).
-I know this because the other disk is my OS and the size is close to what I expect.
+I know this because the other disk is my OS and the size is close to what I expected.
 Output:

 ```shell
 NAME                      MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS